-Grantly Galland works on Pew’s advocacy to the regional fisheries management organizations around the world.
-This includes work to ensure the long-term sustainability of global fish stocks and the resilience of the marine environment.
+Grantly Galland leads Pew’s advocacy to the regional fisheries management organizations around the world.
+This includes work to ensure the long-term sustainability of global fish stocks and the resilience of the marine environment as well as efforts to hold governments accountable for their fishery management decisions.
 He previously helped lead Pew’s work on tuna conservation in the Atlantic Ocean.

 Galland holds a bachelor’s degree in marine ecology from the University of Georgia and a master’s in oceanography and a doctorate in marine biology from the Scripps Institution of Oceanography.